Public-Data Research Monitor

 Quarter-level market conditions—NY Fed primary-dealer positions, UST repo volumes, and TRACE aggregate par value—are absorbed by the quarter fixed effects in the baseline specification.
 The repo additionally reports an interaction sensitivity (Treatedi × Postt × Markett) and a weaker auxiliary specification without time fixed effects that lets raw market levels enter directly.
 Neither overturns the baseline read.

 Clustered-inference caveat.
-With 15 parent clusters in the flagship sample, asymptotic cluster-robust variance estimates are known to over-reject.
+With 16 parent clusters in the flagship sample, asymptotic cluster-robust variance estimates are known to over-reject.
 The repo reports both HC1 and parent-clustered standard errors; readers should weight the clustered column as the conservative bound.
-The headline coefficients retain their sign and approximate magnitude under clustering, but p-values rise from < 0.01 to roughly 0.17.
+The clustered pretrend checks are quieter than the point estimates, and the placebo grid is null across all three Treasury windows, but the clustered Treasury coefficients themselves are weak and leave-one-parent-out ranges cross zero for both low-headroom and covered-bank splits.

 Mechanism Evidence